AtmaMani/atmamani.github.io/posts/how-many-snakes-python-concurrency-1.md

 Both concurrency and parallelism share implementation aspects.
 In general, UI design cares more about concurrency where as big data and scientific data processing cares more about parallelism.

 It is also relevant to discuss another paradigm in computing called asynchronous (vs synchronous) processing.
 A program is set to be **asynchronous**, if does not expect the caller to wait until it finishes execution.
 Programs accomplish this by providing a `jobid` for each task which the caller can *poll* at intervals to know if the task finished or not.
-Thus, the caller can submit a job to the async program, proceed to do other stuff and then use the result when it really needs it. **Thus even though a calling program may not implement parallelism, it can now run tasks concurrently by using async programming model.**
+Thus, the caller can submit a job to the async program, proceed to do other stuff and then use the result when it really needs it. **Thus, even though a calling program may not implement parallelism, it can now run tasks concurrently by using async programming model.**

 Another way to differentiate concurrency from parallelism is to simply say, parallelism involves threads in different processors, which allows them to execute at the same time, whereas concurrency is multiple threads on the same process, which although are non-blocking, they do not strictly execute all at the same time.
 However, these threads still individually make progress since the process will cycle through them.